honkmobile/log-to-rabbitmq/README.md

     ./log_to_rabbitmq.py -c /path/to/config < /var/log/nginx/access.log 2>/some/log/file

 That's all there is to it.
 So long as your config file is healthy you should be seeing access logs streaming into the queue that you have requested.
 Wrap this command in an init script and have it start *before* Nginx and you should be good to go.
+Note that with Nginx you *must* have the listener on the other end of the pipe already running otherwise your server will block!

 ## Installation
 Installing the script is only as complicated as downloading it and saving it to disk.
 However you will require some additional Python modules that we rely on.
 This command will install your prerequisites: